 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at HIGH.
+File closes at MODERATE.
 Book direct one to two months out and ask about the Usadha Bali healing programme.
 Skip if you have kids or want meat at meals; the adults-only and vegan policies are strict.